mtch99/Ballerz/README.md

                     - [x] Test
             - [ ] FindYourFriendsView
                 - [x] Selectable UserProfileList View
-                - [ ] Header
+                - [x] Header
-                    - [ ] Right Button to continue
+                    - [x] Right Button to continue

-            - [ ] Add find your friends screen to create profile stack
+            - [x] Add find your friends screen to create profile stack
-                - [ ] Test:
+                - [x] Test:
-                    - [ ] Log the input and output of the controller sendFriendshipRequests function
+                    - [x] Log the input and output of the controller sendFriendshipRequests function
-            - [ ] Refactor the IDefineUsernameScreenNavigation COntroller to go to the IFindYourFriendsScreen after Username is defined^
+            - [x] Refactor the IDefineUsernameScreenNavigation COntroller to go to the IFindYourFriendsScreen after Username is defined^

-        - [ ] Test